About the Post

 An acquittal is not a finding of “not guilty”.
 Far from it.

 What is not understood especially by lawyers in Malaysia commenting on this case is this.
 There is “a discretion in the hands of the judge to exclude evidence” in a criminal hearing or trial.
 There is “no discretion to include” evidence.
-It is another powerful tool in the arsenal of any competent lawyer when prosecuting a defence in a criminal trial.
+It is another powerful tool in the arsenal of any competent lawyer advancing a defence in a criminal trial.

-In R v Sang the authority on the discretionary power of judges in this regard, the common law position is stated as follows:
+In R v Sang the authority on the discretionary power of judges in this regard,the common law position is stated as follows:

 (i) that a judge has a discretionary power to exclude relevant evidence if the prejudicial effect to the accused of the evidence outweighs its probative value to the case; and